TonyH0401/power-platform-js-saga-testing-caladan-housing-js-script/README.md

-# Power Platform Project: JS Saga Testing - Javascript Client-side Scripting
+# Power Platform Project: JS Saga Testing Solution - JS Saga Testing App - Javascript Script

 Welcome to a Power Platform project called **JS Saga Testing**.
 In this project, we will use Javascript to manipulate UI components and retrieve data from UI properties and query data from Dataverse using Odata (you can also retrive data using FetchXML).